Estelle-kmln/ASE/documentation/QUICK_START.md

 You'll see the login page as the default entry point.

-**Note**: HTTP requests to `http://localhost:8080` will automatically redirect to HTTPS on port 8443.
+**Note**: HTTP requests to `http://localhost:8080` will automatically redirect to HTTPS on port 8443. #TODO, eiter fix or remove this?

 ## First Time Setup